 They claim this new technology is very precise because it maps the curvature of the cornea.
 It gives their eye doctor a digital

 fingerprint of your eye.
 It detects small changes that occur in your eyes over time.
-It even shows the differences you have between your day and night vision.
+It even shows the differences you have in your day and night vision.

 What Frame Brands does Lenscrafters Offer?